Perfect Pairings & Recipes for

 Carnal

 The left side of the chart above highlights the aroma notes of lecithin, along with the complementary aromas associated with each note.
-While the right side shows some of the ingredients that share many of the aroma notes complementary to lecithin.
+While the right side shows some of the ingredients that share many of the notes complementary to lecithin.

 What To Drink With Lecithin